UrbanRuralSystems/ur-scape/Paper/paper.md

 # Summary

-The growing technical sophistication of city planning software (Bettencourt and West 2010; Batty 2013) has produced increasingly specialised work flows that tend to alientate, rather than engage, stakeholders (Batt 2021; Barns 2019; Yap et al. 2022).
+The growing technical sophistication of city planning software (@Bettencourt:2010; @Batty:2013) has produced increasingly specialised work flows that tend to alientate, rather than engage, stakeholders (@Batt:2021; @Barns:2019; @Yap:2022).
 This contradicts the basic purpose of such software – or Planning Support Systems (PSS) – to improve the sustainability and long-term resilience of cities by harnessing increasing volumes of digital data to encourage greater stakeholder participation in city-making processes (Maliene et al. 2011; Flacke 2020; Geertman and Stillman 2009; Lee, Dias and Sholten 2014; Zwick 2010; Steinitz 2012; Flacke 2020; Richthofen et al. 2022).

 The disconnection of data from stakeholder is especially debilitating for rapidly urbanising regions in Asia and Africa.
 Cities in these regions are growing at unprecedented rates (UN 2018) and typically mix both formal and informal, urban and rural land-uses.
 The uneven, dynamic and ambiguous settlement patterns that result are not always readily described with definitive, boundary-oriented and line-based graphical conventions.
 The policy makers, developers, investors, civil society actors, academics and the general public here urgently need access to reliable data in appropriate formats to support the planning of their cities and regions.